sumeyyenurozgenc/Unity3D-Helix-Jump-Example/README.md

 # Unity3D-Helix-Jump-Example

-This project about Helix Jump Game.Unity 2019.3.5f1 was used.
+This project about Helix Jump Game.
+Unity 2019.3.5f1 was used.
+In the project, the control will be with mouse and I use it GetAxis in "Mouse X".

 I made just one scene to try myself.
+If you want, you can develop it.

 This is the first building to see when you open the project.
 ![MainScreen](https://user-images.githubusercontent.com/59045890/91636035-2afabc00-ea06-11ea-9749-0e02e5fdf1f0.png)